jade211/Digital-Atlas/functional_spec/functional_spec.md

-# Software Requirements Specification (SRS) Template
+# Software Requirements and Functional Specification (SRS)

 The document in this file is an annotated outline for specifying software requirements, adapted from the IEEE Guide to Software Requirements Specifications (Std 830-1993).